 Robin Dixon, alongside team mate Tony Nash, won a gold medal at the Innsbruck 1964 Olympic Winter Games in the two-man bobsleigh event.
 This was the first two-man bob medal Team GB had won in the history of the Olympic Games.

-Since retiring from the sport, Dixon has retained intensive links within the sporting industry, and upon the dead of his Father he is now known as The Lord Glentoran, CBE.
-Dixon has been President of the British Bobsleigh Association since 1987.
+Since retiring from the sport, Robin has retained intensive links within the sporting industry and was appointed President of the British Bobsleigh Association in 1987.